-\begin{proof}[Proof of Lemma \ref{lem:sat}] It is clear that each of the above variants of \textsc{RSAT} are in $\mathbb{NP}$.
-We simultaneously demonstrate that they are $\mathbb{NP}$-hard by exhibiting a generic reduction from an instance $(X, \C)$ of \textsc{SAT} in which every clause contains exactly four literals.
-We remark that our proof is identical to the proof that the variant of \textsc{3-SAT} in which every literal appears in at most two clauses is $\mathbb{NP}$-hard.
-It will merely suffice to make a few additional observations.
+\begin{proof}[Proof of Lemma \ref{lem:sat}] Clearly, each of the above variants of \textsc{RSAT} are in $\mathbb{NP}$.
+We simultaneously show that they are $\mathbb{NP}$-hard by exhibiting a generic reduction from an instance $(X, \C)$ of \textsc{SAT} in which every clause contains exactly four literals.
+(Our proof is identical to the proof that the variant of \textsc{3-SAT} in which every literal appears in at most two clauses is $\mathbb{NP}$-hard.
+It will merely suffice to make a few additional observations.)